How we help the civilian community

 Defence does not maintain aircraft or equipment for aerial bush firefighting, and has not been directed by Government to establish any such capabilities.
 Defence focuses on providing support that aligns with its core qualifications, skills and resources.
 Ground based and aerial bushfire fighting is a highly specialised field requiring dedicated equipment and training that, in general, Defence does not have.

 When requested by Emergency Management Australia, Air Force may be able to provide logistics support to State firefighting agencies such as refueling civilian firefighting aircraft and providing water for firefighting efforts at Bases.
 We can also provide accommodation and meals to State and Territory firefighting personnel to reduce travel time and increase rest periods between shifts.

 Air traffic control and communications

 Air Force can provide mobile communications support during disaster relief operations, including radio systems, information systems and air traffic control systems, from established Air Force bases and remote locations anywhere in the world.

-Our Air Traffic Controllers, known as Joint Battlefield Airspace Control Officers (JBACs), are highly trained to provide integrated civil/military air traffic services - making them adaptable and able to manage traffic flow at airports to ensure emergency assistance is received and moved quickly.
+Our Air Traffic Controllers are highly trained to provide integrated civil/military air traffic services - making them adaptable and able to manage traffic flow at airports to ensure emergency assistance is received and moved quickly.